astropy/astropy/docs/development/testguide.rst

    the astropy source code, it can only be tested by running ``python setup.py test``, not by ``import astropy; astropy.test()``.

+For more information on the ``pytest-doctestplus`` plugin used by Astropy, see :ref:`doctestplus-plugin`.

 .. _skipping-doctests:

 Skipping doctests